Mickey Mouse's dog gets his own streaming TV channel

 Wiener-ing yourself off cable…

-And to help you do get off the satellite/cable merry-go-round as well, a website called Hotdog.com is there for just such a purpose.
+And to help you do get off the satellite/cable merry-go-round as well, this website is there for just such a purpose.
 In fact, it was once called KillTheCableBill.com, according to an email I got from their representative.

 Hotdog also (alas, but fortunately) points out which services are not available in Canada (yet, hopefully).
 For example, I'm a big fan of IndyCar racing and while I know that TSN now runs these races, including the classic Indy 500, that still requires cable/satellite.
 Sure, TSN has an app, but if you don't already have a "cabled" subscription they want $20 a month – to watch their commercials.
 Kind of defeats the purpose – though to be fair there's a lot of other content on the TSN app; I just don't care about it.